Gaius Bruttius Praesens Lucius Fulvius Rusticus: Life

 Pliny in 107 wrote to Praesens urging him to no longer remain on his rural estates in Campania and Lucania but to return to Rome and to public life.
 His language suggests Praesens was an Epicurean in his tastes and beliefs, something he shared with Hadrian.
 Praesens is next heard of in the winter of 114/115, during Trajan's Parthian war, commanding Legio VI Ferrata, during which, according to a fragment of the Parthica of Arrian he marched in deep snow (having secured snowshoes from native guides) across the Armenian Taurus Mountains to reach Tigranakert.
 After a spell as curator of the Via Latina, he was legatus pro praetore or governor of Cilicia when Trajan died in that province in 117.
-Two fragmentary military diplomas, published in 2002, attest he was suffect consul as the colleague of Quintus Aburnius Caedicianus; while there is insufficient text to precisely date this document, this pair are thought to have held the fasces at some point in the months September-December 118 or July-October 119.
+Two fragmentary military diplomas, published in 2002, attest he was suffect consul as the colleague of Quintus Aburnius Caedicianus; while there is insufficient text to precisely date this document, this pair are thought to have held the fasces at some point in the months November-December 120 or September-December 121.

-Subsequently, Bruttius was curator operum publicorum, or overseer of the public works of Rome, then governed Cappadocia (121-124) followed by a tenure as governor of Moesia Inferior from 124 to 128.
-He was Proconsul of Africa in 134/135 and appears to have been governor of Syria in 136 or 137, anomalous for a senior former Proconsul, but perhaps empowered to conduct diplomacy with the Parthians.
+Subsequently, Bruttius was curator operum publicorum, or overseer of the public works of Rome, then governed Cappadocia followed by a tenure as governor of Moesia Inferior from 124 to 128.
+He was Proconsul of Africa in the 130s and appears to have been governor of Syria in 136 or 137, anomalous for a senior former Proconsul, but perhaps empowered to conduct diplomacy with the Parthians.
 In a resplendent end to a long career, his second consulship came in 139, as colleague of the new emperor Antoninus Pius, and at the same time he became Praefectus urbi, succeeding Servius Cornelius Scipio Salvidienus Orfitus.
 However Praesens died in this office the following year, as revealed by a fragment of the Fasti Ostienses published in 1982.